ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 ## Controls

-The controls adds another layer on top of profiles.
+The controls add another layer on top of profiles.
 Controls files store the metadata for security controls and, more importantly, concentrate the mapping from requirement to rule at a single place.